Spring and Independent Pitches

-Spoken pitches for Theatre Group's Summer shows will take place on .
+Spoken pitches for Theatre Group's Spring and Independent shows will take place on .
 You can find more details on the Facebook event.
 The written pitch deadline is .

 Written Pitches Will Close In